Your Self Atlas

 Your type, without rigid boxes

-This test organizes personality into four axes (E/I, S/N, T/F, J/P), as in the 16-types tradition — but on a continuous scale and empirically anchored in the Five-Factor Model (Big Five): energy maps to Extraversion; perception to Openness; decisions to Agreeableness; structure to Conscientiousness.
+This is a free 16 personality types test: 48 statements, about 8 minutes, no sign-up.
+It organizes personality into four axes (E/I, S/N, T/F, J/P), as in the 16-types tradition, but on a continuous scale and empirically anchored in the Five-Factor Model (Big Five): energy maps to Extraversion; perception to Openness; decisions to Agreeableness; structure to Conscientiousness.
 No cognitive functions and no forced dichotomies.
-There are 48 statements; the result is a self-knowledge estimate, not a diagnosis.
+The result is a self-knowledge estimate, not a diagnosis.

 Explore the 16 types